03 Nov UCAS personal statement word limit

-Now you all know the ucas personal statement word limit, line space etc. so every word counts.
+Now you all know the UCAS personal statement word limit, line space, etc. so every word counts.
 Particularly if you’re in the lucky position of having lots to say.

-For 2014 the UCAS personal statement word limit is 4,000 characters or 47 lines of text (including spaces and blank lines).
+For 2020 the UCAS personal statement word limit is 4,000 characters or 47 lines of text (including spaces and blank lines).

 Take this example: Example: Because a great many of the words in this sentence are basically unnecessary, it would really be a very good idea to edit somewhat for conciseness.
 Revision: Because many of the words in this sentence are unnecessary, we should edit it.

 There are many more examples on these pages and on reading them I had many ‘ah-ha!’ moments.

-If you’ve any top tips on writing your personal statement please feel free to post them in comments below.
+If you’ve any top tips on writing your personal statement please feel free to post them in the comments below.
 GOOD LUCK!!

-Thanks a (good deal) to Portfolio Oomph my daughter has portfolio drops/interviews at all 5 colleges she applied for including Kingston and Central St. Martins.
+“Thanks a (good deal) to Portfolio Oomph my daughter has portfolio drops/interviews at all 5 colleges she applied for including Kingston and Central St. Martins.
 She has also been offered a place at Ravensbourne College.

 The ‘Writing your personal statement’ eBook was absolutely well worth the money.
 I only wish I known about it sooner.
-I will certainly recommend your website to friends in the future.
+I will certainly recommend your website to friends in the future.”
 Linda Hill, parent and customer.